Timthreetwelve/Timthreetwelve/README.md

-Hey there, I’m Tim 👋 Welcome to my tiny GitHub hideout!
+Hey there, I’m Tim.👋 Welcome to my tiny GitHub hideout!
 I’m genuinely happy you decided to drop in.

 After spending 25 years wrangling mainframes as a system administrator (yes, those ancient beasts), I’ve now retired and taken up the noble hobby of crafting Windows applications.
 I like to keep my brain buzzing by diving into new challenges and learning fresh skills.
 Better than telling the kids to get off my lawn, right?